Система Orphus

 For photography equipment:

 • camera, GoPro camera, drone (optional).
-You don't need to get a special permit to shoot from a drone on the Shantar Islands.
+No special permit is required to shoot from a copter in the Shantar Islands

 • waterproof backpack and a dry bag